 My husband and I love to make breakfast together on Saturday mornings.
 He is usually in charge of all things meat or egg related, while I take on the baked goods or pancakes/waffles.
 Last Saturday I had some leftover pumpkin in the fridge, just waiting to be made into something delicious.
 The result was these easy and fantastic pumpkin oatmeal pancakes.
 I know I can be dramatic about food, but these are seriously delicious!
 They are fluffy, full of fall spices, and healthy.
 They are lightly sweet from some applesauce and full of vitamin-rich pumpkin.
 I have been dreaming of making them again ever since.

 These might just be gracing our table again next weekend.
-I would take these over regular pancakes any day.
+I would take pumpkin oatmeal pancakes over regular pancakes any day.
 They are that good!

 - 1 cup gluten-free rolled oats